ts4z/barge-rulebook/src/crayfish.md

 All five cards of the board are dealt on the flop.
 On the turn and river, roll a die.

 On a roll of 1-5, flip the corresponding card face down.
-Cards are numbered from left to right relative to the dealer.
+Cards are numbered from left to right (flop 1-3, turn 4, river 5).

 On a roll of 6, no cards are turned over.